 - Gas central heating from gas fire in the kitchen (back boiler) with open fire in sitting room

-- Gas cooker, microwave, fridge/freezer, washing machine, TV, DVD, radio/CD
+- Gas cooker, microwave, fridge with ice box, washing machine, TV, DVD, radio/CD

 - Fuel, power & starter pack for open fire inc. in rent

 - Bed linen & towels inc. in rent

 - Roadside parking at front of property